Opportunities

 1. Research overview and projects

-We research related to Software engineering topics (specifically software design and architecture, code quality, refactoring, technical debt, and program comprehension) and machine learning techniques for software engineering applications.
+We research related to Software engineering topics (specifically software design and architecture, code quality, refactoring, technical debt, and program comprehension) and artificial intelligence techniques for software engineering applications.
 To give you a better idea about what we do, take a look at some of our research projects described below.

-Next Generation Software Quality Analysis and Refactoring: Source code analysis, code quality issue identification, and refactoring have been explored extensively in the last two decades.
+• Next Generation Software Quality Analysis and Refactoring: Source code analysis, code quality issue (or, smell) identification, and refactoring have been explored extensively in the last two decades.
 Despite the progress, the existing methods and tools lack efficiency, rigor, extensible support for issue identification, and comprehensive support for potential refactorings.
-We aim to explore the next generation methods and tools by combining traditional approaches with machine learning-based approaches to improve the state-of-the-art in code analysis and refactoring.
+We aim to explore the next generation methods and tools by combining traditional approaches with AI-based approaches to improve the state-of-the-art in code analysis and refactoring.

-If these projects do not really interest you, consider DalSEL (lead by Prof. Paul Ralph) and RAISE (lead by Dr. Masud Rahman) within the CS department at Dalhousie University.
+If these projects do not really interest you, consider DalSEL (lead by Prof. Paul Ralph) and RAISE (lead by Dr. Masud Rahman) within the Faculty of Computer Science at Dalhousie University.

 Funding is an important aspect of hiring graduate students.
 If you already have funding (from your company or a govt. organization, for example) and are just looking for a supervisor, contact me.
 If not, keep reading further.